Do you know how to develop a winning proposal strategy?

 - How can you best position your project experience to reinforce its relevance?

-- How can you tell the story of our people, and link their experience and qualification to the requirements of the project?
+- How can you tell the story of our people and link their experience and qualification to the project’s requirements?

 - What strengths do your competitors possess, and how can they be effectively neutralized?